Hamza417/Inure/README.md

 </application>
 ```

-## Participate in Community Permission Descriptions
+#### Participate in Community Permission Descriptions
 Community permissions descriptions of some OEM or Developer defined permissions for native framework or system apps whose details Android doesn't or cannot provide.
-You can read the complete [guidelines here](https://github.com/Hamza417/Inure/blob/master/community/permissions/community_permissions_guide.md) o how to contribute.
+You can read the complete [guidelines here](https://github.com/Hamza417/Inure/blob/master/community/permissions/community_permissions_guide.md) on how to contribute.

-## Contribute

 #### Developers